PacktPublishing/Hands-On-Swift-5-Microservices-Development/README.md

 Hands-On Microservices with Swift 5, published by Packt!

 # IMPORTANT NOTICE #
-This code here is continually updated until Vapor 4.
+This code here is continually updated until Vapor 4 is fully released.
 When Vapor 4 is fulled released the book will be updated as well, you will receive an updated version if you have ordered the eBook version.

 # Using compoer-compose #
 Make sure you have the `docker-compose.yml` updated to reflect your environment variables.